Murder a la Mod: Production

 Murder a la Mod was shot in New York City over 11 days in 1966 on a budget of $25,000.
-Locations included the First Calvary Cemetery and "Paraphernalia", a Madison Avenue boutique.
+Locations included the First Calvary Cemetery and Paraphernalia, a Madison Avenue boutique.
 It was the only film role for Margo Norton (1946−2020), a graduate of Sarah Lawrence College.
-William Finley (Otto), a frequent actor in De Palma's films, composed and sang the title song.
+William Finley (Otto), a frequent actor in Brian De Palma's films, composed and sang the title song.

 Reception

 During the film's very limited U.S. theatrical release, (Note: Although some sources state the film "played for two weeks in New York City only", it did also have brief runs in Los Angeles and Philadelphia.) it was screened with Paul Bartel's short film The Secret Cinema.
 Kevin Thomas of the Los Angeles Times said both films were "somewhat sophomoric in tone and crude technically", but "imaginative enough to warrant encouragement to their makers."
 Thomas felt the first half of Murder a la Mod was "terrible", but that "de Palma then successfully comes to grips with a Rashomon-like technique in presenting the murder from the points of view of everyone involved."

 Vincent Canby of the New York Times said the film "has a mind and reality of its own.
 It's completely logical in its use of cinematic tricks — speeded-up action and slow motion, and slapstick humor that is not funny, juxtaposed with mayhem that is.
 There is a limit as to just how far this sort of playfulness can be carried."

 Variety pronounced the film "technically proficient" and predicted that "its director could have an industry future", but found that "Murder a la Mod ... ends up being unsatisfying".
 David Nusair of Reel Film Reviews called it "De Palma's first (and worst) feature-length endeavor".

-DVD/Blu-ray reissues
+Home media

 Murder a la Mod was reissued on DVD by Something Weird Video in 2006.
 It was subsequently included as a bonus feature on Criterion's Blu-ray edition of De Palma's Blow Out in April 2011.
 (Note: In Blow Out (1981), Dennis Franz's character is seen watching Murder a la Mod on television.)